How One Detroit Runner Got Back on Track After Injury

 Once Megan got back to running, she had to significantly cut back her mileage while training and work her way back up.

 “I could feel I was getting stronger, but my running mechanics still didn’t feel good.
 I felt clunky.
-I ran the Rock CF Half Marathon on Grosse Ile and didn’t cause any reinjury, so I signed up for a half marathon in Toledo in May of 2024, and the Chicago Marathon in the fall of 2024,” said Megan.
+I ran the Rock CF Half Marathon on Grosse Ile and didn’t cause any reinjury, so I signed up for a half marathon in Toledo in April of 2024, and the Chicago Marathon in the fall of 2024,” said Megan.

 Megan’s physical therapy team helped her to better assess pain versus soreness.
-They also gave her an arsenal of exercises and strength training to do on her own as she trains for races in the future.
+They also gave her an arsenal of exercises and strength training to do on her own as she trained for races in the future.